Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 ### ER Diagram
 Please find the Entity relationship diagram utilized to bring the project to fruition!
+The bulk of the logic happens between the user and products which ultimatley resuts in the order being placed.
+The contact form is a stand alone form that gets submitted to the admin panel which later a staff member will get in contact with.
+Subscription forms store info in the db which is then used by the admin via the admin news segment to send news to a list of emails.

 ![ER Diagram](docs/er.png)